 But the Bible verse that determines each person’s destiny and requires personal decision is Romans 10:9, “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.”

 Your personal decision as a free person to accept or reject this fact determines everything.
-Jesus, as the Saviour of mankind, says a critical condition: “No one comes to the Father except through me.”
+Jesus, as the Saviour of humanity, says a critical condition: “No one comes to the Father except through me.”
 (John 14,6)

 The meaning of Jesus’ resurrection